spiral/docs/http/request.md

 ```

 ## Accessing input data (query, post, cookies)
-Client request data can be accessed using ServerRequestInstance and it's getters or via InputManager component which provides simplied data access methods.
+Client request data can be accessed using ServerRequestInstance and ServerRequest getters or via InputManager component, which allows simplied data access methods.

-You can read more about ServerRequest getters in PSR-7 meta document, but let's review InputManger functionality as it generally much easier to use to everyday development.
+You can read more about ServerRequest getters in PSR-7 meta document, but let's review InputManger functionality as it generally much easier to use in everyday development.

-InputManager can be requested by it's class name using method or constructor dependency, or via dynamic binding `input`.
+InputManager can be requested by it's class name using method or constructor dependency or via dynamic binding `input`.

 ```php
 public function index()